 Oil-dri Vs Kitty Litter

-Oil Dri is absorbent clay material that is specifically designed to soak up oil spills, making it a crucial tool in any oil spill cleanup.
-Not to mention, oil-dri is non-toxic and comes in low dust properties, making it safe to use around people and animals.
+Oil Dri is an absorbent clay material that is specifically designed to soak up oil spills, making it a crucial tool in any oil spill cleanup.
+Not to mention, oil-dri is non-toxic and comes with low dust properties, making it safe to use around people and animals.

 So what’s the main difference between oil Dri and cat litter?